The Super Shed Project

 Then and Now

-It really is the same old shed, but now with boots, thermal underwear and a parka on and it makes the world of difference.
+It really is the same old shed, but has transformed into a snugly shelter and it makes the world of difference.

-If you would like to get involved in the construction, catering, photography or writing a blog for the Super Shed Project – text Leigh Duxson on 0407283195.
+If you would like to get involved in the construction, catering, photography or writing this blog for the Super Shed Project – text Leigh Duxson on 0407283195.

 Read about the most recent developments below…